mikedilger/gossip/README.md

 - [x] NIP-01 - Basic protocol flow description
 - [ ] NIP-02 - Contact List and Petnames
 - [ ] NIP-05 - Mapping Nostr keys to DNS-based internet identifiers (partial)
+- [ ] NIP-04 - Encrypted Direct Message: I doesn't believe this is a good idea to do encrypted messaging this way, as it leaks metadata and has a cryptographic weakness.
+But it is in common enough usage.
 - [ ] NIP-08 - Handling Mentions
 - [x] NIP-09 - Event Deletion
 - [x] NIP-10 - Conventions for clients' use of e and p tags in text events